menome/neo4j-spatial-experiments/readme.md

 While Modelling geological data is a big part of the equation of developing a geological model, being able to effectively visualize and work with the geological model is crucial.

-We were very excited therefore when we saw what Kinviz had developed with the GraphXR tool.
-I reached out to the Kinviz team following the presentation they did on GraphXR in the Neo4j Developer community.
+We were very excited therefore when we saw what [Kineviz](https://www.kineviz.com)  had developed with the GraphXR tool.
+I reached out to the Kineviz team following the presentation they did on GraphXR in the Neo4j Developer community.

-The Kinviz team have been great to collaborate with, taking the borehole model example, and projected it into GraphXR.
+The Kineviz team have been great to collaborate with and have taking the borehole model example, and projected it into GraphXR.

 ![GraphXR 3D Borehole Visualization](./2_boreholes/images/GraphXR_3d_boreholes.png)